-Just last week, the World Health Organization (WHO) recognized burnout as an official syndrome stemming from chronic workplace stress.
+Burnout is more than just a feeling: In fact, the World Health Organization (W.H.O.) recognizes it as an official syndrome stemming from chronic workplace stress.
 Our always-on culture simply isn’t working: Research has shown that experiencing signs of burnout is becoming a constant across industries.
-Burnout is characterized by three key factors: “feelings of energy depletion or exhaustion; increased mental distance from one’s job, or feelings of negativism or cynicism related to one’s job; and reduced professional efficacy,” according to WHO.
+Burnout is characterized by three key factors: “feelings of energy depletion or exhaustion; increased mental distance from one’s job, or feelings of negativism or cynicism related to one’s job; and reduced professional efficacy,” according to W.H.O.

 Let’s zero in on one of those factors: exhaustion.
 If you’ve ever experienced it, you know how stressful and taxing it feels to be constantly running on empty.
 That’s why it’s so crucial to be able to recognize when we’re nearing that point, so we can work toward a solution and prevent hitting a point of no return.